 To ensure we are able to meet this commitment, we partner with industry leading organisations to deliver the most cost-efficient service.
 In view of this you will receive communication from your acquiring bank and terminal lease provider.

 If you are unsure who your account partners are, refer to your Merchant Services Agreement.

-An acquiring bank (sometimes called the merchant bank), acts as your banking partner, allowing you to accept credit and debit cards.
+First Data is the acquiring bank which acts as your banking partner and allows you to accept credit and debit cards.
 They will deposit funds from card sales into your bank account, and in some cases, manage the invoices for transaction rates.
 It’s not to be confused with a business bank account.

 Terminal lease providers

-If you pay a rental fee for your terminal, you will also have an account with a lease provider.
-This will direct debit your rental fee monthly, and sent you an annual VAT schedule and statement.
+If you pay a rental fee for your terminal, you will also have an account with either First Data Global Leasing or Paytek.
+They will collect your monthly Direct Debit your rental fee monthly, and send you an annual VAT schedule and statement.

 Other parties involved in card processing